 The Certificate prepares students for employment in specific occupational fields.
-A student who completes the requirements of a specific program of 30 to 60 semester credit hours as outlined in the Catalog is awarded a Certificate.
+A student who completes the requirements of a prescribed course of study (30 to 60 semester credit hours) as outlined in the Catalog is awarded a Certificate.
 Certificates are offered in the following programs: